fromgabyaaye/UniPwn/README.md

 **Co-Author:** h0stile aka Kevin Finisterre
 **Date:** September 20, 2025

-**Thanks:** Big thank you to Konstantin Severov from theroboverse for helping to creating and proving the PoC :) thanks dude!
+**Contributor:** Konstantin Severov from [theroboverse](https://theroboverse.com/) helped to fix the payload for the injection and proved it with a fully working PoC :slightly_smiling_face: thanks dude, this was a critical contribution, very much appreciated!

 Table of Contents
 =================